lucia-auth/lucia/documentation/docs/08_guides/oauth.md

 ### Authenticating an existing user

 Inside the if block, authenticate the user using [`authenticateUser`](/server-apis#authenticateuser).
-We're going to use the same auth id used when creating our users from Github.
+We're going to use the same auth method used when creating our users from Github.
 Save the cookies and redirect the user.

 ```ts
 export const GET: RequestHandler = async ({ url }) => {